Cytomegalovirus disease (CMV)

 CMV is a serious infection caused by a virus called cytomegalovirus (CMV).
 This virus is related to the herpes viruses that cause chicken pox and mononucleosis (mono).

 CMV is one of a number of infections that can develop in people who are living with HIV, called opportunistic infections.
 Opportunistic infections only occur if your immune system is quite weakened and your body becomes vulnerable to infections that would not otherwise affect you.
-Most adults carry the CMV virus but are unaware of it because the virus doesn’t make them sick.
+Most adults carry CMV but are unaware of it because the virus doesn’t make them sick.
 In people with severely weakened immune systems, CMV can make a person feel as though they have mono.
-CMV can also cause serious disease in different parts of the body (see Symptoms below).
+CMV can also cause serious disease in different parts of the body, most commonly the eyes (see Symptoms below).

 Who is at risk for CMV?

-People who have a weakened immune system, due to HIV, cancer, long-term use of corticosteroid drugs, or an organ or bone marrow transplant, are at risk of developing CMV.
+People who have a weakened immune system, due to HIV, cancer, long-term use of drugs that weaken the immune system, or who have received transplanted tissue, are at risk of developing CMV.

-People living with HIV most at risk of developing the disease are those who
+People living with HIV most at risk of developing CMV tend to have the following features:

 • have a viral load over 100,000 copies/ml

-• are not taking or do not respond to anti-HIV drugs
+• are not taking or do not respond to ART

-• have previously had CMV or other opportunistic infections
+• have previously had CMV or other life-threatening infections

 Symptoms

-• retinitis—the death of cells in the back of the eye(s).
-Some people with CMV retinitis experience no symptoms at all or only mild symptoms.
+• retinitis—This involves inflammation of the light-sensitive portion of the eyes, the retina.
+CMV infects these cells causing inflammation and the death of these cells.
+Usually at first, people with CMV retinitis may experience no or gradually increasing symptoms affecting their vision.
 Others experience more severe symptoms.
 Retinitis can cause blurred vision, blind spots, light flashes, and dark specks that seem to float around in your field of vision, sometimes called “floaters.”

-Two thirds of people who are initially diagnosed with retinitis have the disease in just one eye; however, without anti-HIV drugs or anti-CMV treatment, most people develop retinitis in both eyes within 10 to 21 days of symptoms first appearing.
+Two thirds of people who are initially diagnosed with retinitis have the disease in just one eye; however, without ART or anti-CMV treatment, most people develop retinitis in both eyes within 10 to 21 days of symptoms first appearing.
 When left untreated, retinitis leads to permanent blindness within three to six months.
+If you have problems with your vision, contact your doctor right away.

 Other illnesses and symptoms of CMV can include (but are not limited to):

-• esophagitis—if CMV infects the esophagus (the passage that connects the mouth to the stomach).
-Symptoms include fever, nausea, painful swallowing and swollen lymph nodes.
+• esophagitis—when CMV infects the esophagus (the passage that connects the mouth to the stomach).
+Symptoms of this complication can include fever, nausea, painful swallowing and swollen lymph nodes.

-• colitis—if CMV infects the colon (the longest part of the large intestine).
-Symptoms include fever, diarrhea, weight loss, pain in the abdomen (or belly) and malaise (a general feeling of unwellness or bodily discomfort).
+• colitis—when CMV infects the colon (the longest part of the large intestine).
+Symptoms include fever, diarrhea, weight loss, pain in the abdomen (or belly) and general feeling of being unwell.

-• diseases of the central nervous system—if CMV infects the brain and spinal cord.
+• diseases of the central nervous system (CNS)—when CMV infects the brain and spinal cord.
 Symptoms include confusion, fatigue, fever, seizures, weakness and numbness in the legs, and loss of bowel and bladder control.

 CMV that has spread throughout the body can make a person feel as though they have mononucleosis.
-Symptoms include fatigue, weakness, malaise or a feeling of being generally unwell, stiff joints, aching muscles, fever, swollen lymph nodes, sore throat and loss of appetite.
+When an infection has spread throughout the body it is called disseminated.
+Symptoms of disseminated CMV can include unexpected tiredness, stiff joints, aching muscles, fever, swollen lymph nodes, sore throat and loss of appetite.

-Because CMV can be life-threatening if not treated early, it is important that you call your doctor as soon as possible if you have HIV and experience any of the symptoms of CMV, regardless of what your CD4 count is.
+Because CMV can be life-threatening if not treated early, it is important that you call your doctor as soon as possible if you have HIV and experience any of the symptoms of CMV, regardless of your CD4 count.

 Diagnosis

-Blood and urine tests are often used to detect and measure substances specific to CMV.
-A biopsy (a procedure that involves a doctor removing a small piece of tissue, which is then examined under a microscope for signs of disease) may be required to confirm a diagnosis of CMV, unless the disease is affecting the eyes or central nervous system.
+Blood and urine tests are often used to detect and measure CMV.
+A biopsy (a procedure that involves a doctor removing a small piece of tissue, which is then examined under a microscope for signs of disease) may be required to confirm a diagnosis of CMV, unless the disease is affecting the eyes or CNS.

 If your doctor suspects CMV retinitis, he or she will refer you to an eye specialist (an ophthalmologist).
 The eye specialist will examine your eyes to check for CMV retinitis.